 - 3.10.8 The lands within the Noise Influence Area identified on Schedule G may be designated by the City as Class 4, pursuant to the Provincial NPC-300 Guideline document.
-Designating the lands within the Noise Influence Area as Class 4 represents the lands that may be subject to noise levels above 45 dBA Leq 1 hour at the building facades during the night and 50 dBA Leq 1 hour at building facades during the daytime.
+Designating the lands within the Noise Influence Area as Class 4 represents the lands that may be subject to noise levels above 45dBA Leq 1 hour at the building facades during the night and 50dBA Leq 1 hour at building facades during the daytime.
 The designation of the lands as Class 4 is at the sole discretion of the City of Vaughan.
-Sensitive Land Uses and Points of Reception within the Noise Influence Area shall require Noise Feasibility Studies and which outline potential noise mitigation strategies. - 3.10.9 Where a Class 4 designation has been granted, the development shall strive to achieve sound levels as close to the Class 1 limits as outlined in Provincial NPC-300 Guideline as feasible for residential and/or other sensitive land uses.
+The Noise Influence Area shall necessitate the require Noise Feasibility Studies and potential mitigation strategies. - 3.10.9 Where a Class 4 designation has been granted, the development shall strive to achieve the sound level limits as close to the Class 1 limits as outlined in Provincial NPC-300 Guideline as feasible for residential and/or other sensitive land uses.
 The City of Vaughan, at its sole discretion, will determine if the proposed mitigation is appropriate and feasible. - 3.10.10 The Noise Influence Area on Schedule G, as well as the policy framework articulated within this Secondary Plan, will be reviewed in conjunction with the periodic review of this Secondary Plan, as required under the Planning Act, or at any time, subject to the discretion of the City.